charliecalvert/CloudNotes/Assignments/GruntCheck03.md

 ## Overview

-I'm thinking mostly of BitlyRefine in this discussion.
-So do your work in that directory.

 A tool called Jasmine JQuery will allow us to load arbitray HTML files (fixtures) into Jasmine so that we can run tests against them.
 Normally, we want to load only small chunks of HTML.
 However, at one point we might want to load the entire contents of the HTML code produced by **vidws/index.jade** into our tests and make sure it contains certain key elements.

 We want to tests the contents of **views/index.jade** but not **views/layout.jade**.
 To do this, we need to remove the line that reads **extend layout** from **views/index.jade** and copy the results to another file called **views/fixture.jade**.
 When doing so, **views/index.jade** should not be changed.
 When we are done, **views/fixture.jade** should be very similar to **views/index.jade** but without the first line about extending **layout.jade**.